Peach War: Aftermath

 The Hackensack began releasing their captives in October with other Munsee bands following suit.
 During negotiations for the release of captives, Captain Adrian Post repeatedly traveled between New Amsterdam and the Hackensack encampment at Paulus Hook.
 By October 21, 1655, 56 captives had been released in exchange for powder, lead, guns, blankets, and wampum.
 Further negotiations secured the release of almost all other prisoners.
 A year later Stuyvesant was able to report that only two or three children had not been returned to their families.

+The nascent colony of Cornelis Melyn on Staten Island was abandoned.
+Stuyvesant repurchased the right to settle the area between the Hudson and Hackensack rivers (present-day Hudson County, New Jersey from the Lenape and established the fortified hamlet of Bergen (at today's Bergen Square in Jersey City), and required blockhouses to be established there and other outlying towns.

 Stuyvesant was strongly opposed to taking military action against the Munsee.
-The Director-General ordered that new settlements include a blockhouse for defense, that alcohol not be to given to Indigenous people nor their muskets repaired, and that trade be restricted to a single location.
+The director-general ordered that new settlements include a blockhouse for defense, that alcohol not be to given to Indigenous people nor their muskets repaired, and that trade be restricted to a single location.
 Van Tienhoven disagreed with Stuyvesant's approach arguing that it was "just and lawful to undertake war" against the Munsee.

 In 1656, the Dutch West India Company ordered Cornelis van Tienhoven relieved of his post as fiscal due to "manifold complaints" and allegations of fraud.
 Several months later his hat and cane were found floating in the Hudson River although it is not known if he drowned or absconded.